fbk-most/fbk-most.github.io/_people/federica-lago.md

 ---

 Federica Lago is a Researcher at the [MoST research unit](/).

-Before joining FBK, Federica earned her Ph.D. in ICT from the University of Trento with a thesis titled "On the preservation of media trustworthiness in the social media era".
-During her Ph.D. she had the opportunity to collaborate with various academic and industrial partners.
-Afterwards, she worked in several areas related to Artificial Intelligence and Computer Vision.
+Before joining FBK, Federica earned a Ph.D. in Information and Communication Technology (ICT) from the University of Trento, with a thesis titled “On the Preservation of Media Trustworthiness in the Social Media Era.”
+During her doctoral studies, she collaborated with various academic and industrial partners.
+Following her Ph.D., she spent three years in industry, working on projects related to Artificial Intelligence and Computer Vision.